Takalani Sesame: List of episodes

-Nominations and Awards
+Accolades

 In late 2022 the program was nominated for an Annual Kidscreen Award in the Preschool Programming category.
 In September 2024, the program was nominated for an International Emmy Award in the Kids Factual category for The Takalani Sesame Big Feelings special.

 Controversy

 The introduction of an HIV-positive Muppet, Kami, to increase awareness of HIV/AIDS was widely criticised by the U.S. political right, with such groups as the American Family Association seeing it as a means for HIV activists to influence young viewers.